 We continue to rely upon bank financing as an important source of liquidity for our business activities, including acquisitions.
 We believe this, when combined with cash generated from operating activities, will be sufficient to support our anticipated future cash requirements; however, we may decide to borrow additional funds or raise additional equity capital to support other business activities, including potential future acquisitions.
 We regularly monitor credit market conditions to identify potential issues that may adversely affect, or provide opportunities for, the securing and/or advantageous pricing of additional financing, if any, that may be necessary to continue with our growth strategy and finance working capital requirements.
 Our Convertible Notes will mature in 2024, as discussed below.
-We are currently assessing potential options for the refinancing of these instruments prior to their scheduled maturity and with the extension of our Credit Agreement, we maintained sufficient capacity to use proceeds from this facility to repay the Convertible Notes and satisfy our working capital requirements.
+We currently expect to settle our Convertible Notes with available borrowing capacity under our Credit Agreement; however we continue to assess other potential options for the refinancing of these instruments prior to their scheduled maturity.
+With the extension of our Credit Agreement, we maintained sufficient capacity to use proceeds from this facility to repay the Convertible Notes and satisfy our working capital requirements.
 Refer to Note 14, Debt, in the Notes to the Consolidated Financial Statements, included in Item 8, Financial Statements and Supplementary Data, of the 2022 Form 10-K for further information on our Convertible Notes.